Frequently Asked Questions

 My utility says they didn’t get the payment.

-We notify your utility company the same day that you come in for your intake.
+We notify your utility company the same day that your application is processed.
 However, it can take 4 to 6 weeks before the payment is reflected on your billing statement.
-Since the utility company is notified the same day that you come in, any past due or shut off notice is canceled right away.
-If you have any further questions, please feel free to contact us by e-mail firstname.lastname@example.org or phone 503-615-0771.
+Since the utility company is notified the same day that we processed your application, any past due or shut off notice are canceled right away.
+If you have any further questions, please feel free to contact us by e-mail email@example.com or phone 503-615-0771.

 How often can I apply for help?